Juanjo-EA1CJ/home-assistant-shutter-control/README.md

-# home-assistant-shutter-control

-Shutter control script
+# Home Assistant shutter control

-A script to control my home shutters by phases.
+Shutter control script, a script to control my home shutters by phases.

 Script file is composed of 3 parts: